3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 1. In traditional (hand-drawn) animations, there were two kinds of animators
     - Keyframe artist
-        - Draws the main frames for the animation
+        - Draws the main frames for the animation- the starting and ending points of any smooth transition.
+Their position is measured in frames on a strip of film.
     - Inbetweener  (tweener)
         - Fills in the frames between each keyframe, so it looks fluid

-1. In computer animation, the developer acts as the keyframe artist, and the computer is the 'tweener'.
+2. In computer animation, the developer acts as the keyframe artist, and the computer is the 'tweener'.

 <br />